Skip to main content

 MA 2015, Union Institute and University

-Aloha kākou. ʻO Pele Kaio koʻu inoa.
-My roots run deep in Hawaiʻi, with my father's side hailing from Lāʻia (Lāʻie), Oʻahu, and my mother's lineage connecting to ʻAiea, Oʻahu, and Kaʻū, Hawaiʻi.
-I was born and raised in Southern California; however, I moved to Hawaiʻi in my early 20s to pursue an education in hula and mea Hawaiʻi
+My roots are grounded in Lāʻia and ʻAiea, Oʻahu, and Kaʻū, Hawaiʻi.
+Born and raised in Southern California, I returned to Hawaiʻi in my early 20s to pursue hula and mea Hawaiʻi.

 I ola e nā kini ē!